AdaCore/spark2014/lrm/source/introduction.rst

 - A release subsequent to Release 1, meaning that the feature will be implemented *after* the first formal release of the toolset.

-Note that the current content of this document may be subject to change as the document is updated.
+Note that the content currently in scope for the current draft of this document will only be regarded as definitive when the Release 1 version of the document is ready, and so may be subject to change.

 .. _read_interpret: